Portland shooting suspect followed right-wing activists after spotting them downtown, unsealed arrest warrant says

 The affidavit released Friday likely won’t fully put an end to dueling narratives of what transpired immediately before the shooting, as tensions have escalated between Portland’s racial injustice protesters and counter-protesters in recent days.

-In his statement, Beninga cites among the reviewed evidence a video by Justin Dunlap, a livestream chronicler of the protests, that captured the shooting.
+In his statement, Beniga cites among the reviewed evidence a video by Justin Dunlap, a livestream chronicler of the protests, that captured the shooting.
 Dunlap, who has since reviewed the video numerous times since the shooting, told The Seattle Times it appeared to show Danielson advancing several steps toward the two other men as they crossed the street, and releasing bear spray just before the sound of two pops made by gunfire.

 A Portland detective also interviewed a motorist who was driving by at the time of the shooting who told them “he saw the male who was shot [Danielson] pull out a large can and spray it, which was followed by two gunshots,” the affidavit states.

-Beninga came to a different conclusion about the sequence of events depicted on the video, saying that while Danielson advanced toward Reinoehl, the explosion of “what appears to be a gaseous substance” occurs after the first gunshot — not before.
+Beniga came to a different conclusion about the sequence of events depicted on the video, saying that while Danielson advanced toward Reinoehl, the explosion of “what appears to be a gaseous substance” occurs after the first gunshot — not before.
 The can of bear spray recovered near Danielson’s body “exhibited damage consistent with being struck by a bullet,” the detective’s statement added.

 In interviews with conservative journalists this past week, Pappas has said Danielson raised a can of bear spray as the shooting occurred, but that a bullet went through it and struck his friend, causing the explosion of spray into the air.